semanticarts/gist/docs/Contributing.md

 - You should assign exactly this number, or at most one more.
 Assigning too many reviewers can cause confusion.
 - Reviewers must be internal to Semantic Arts.
 - Many issues are general enough to be reviewed by any ontologist; some may require specific expertise.
 Use your judgement.
 This might be the time to use the "at most one more" prerogative.
-- As well as designating reviewers, you should assign the PR &mdash; but not the issue &mdash; to the reviewers.
-This makes the assignee visible on the project board so it is clear who is currently responsible for moving the PR forward.

 ### Review Process